GeorgeFreedomTech/Python-Foundations-Course/README.md

 The lessons are provided as Jupyter Notebook (`.ipynb`) files.
 To use them:

-0. **Online** Download the files and go on: https://jupyter.org/try and upload&open them there
+0. **Online:** Download the Jupyter files and go on: https://jupyter.org/try .. and upload&open the files there

 -- OR--